 |Summer (May/June)||No summer admission|

-The department routinely awards graduate assistantships to applicants who accept admission to Illinois State.
-Applicants who accept our admission offer will receive information about completing the assistantship application process.
+Similar to admission to the program, graduate assistantships also are highly competitive.
+Applicants who are offered admission may be offered a graduate assistantship, depending on the availability of funding.
+Applicants who accept our admission offer will receive further information about the assistantship process.
 Graduate assistantships are subject to verification of employment eligibility under U.S. immigration laws and the receipt of anticipated state funding.